Fostering Business-Education Partnerships

 One of the most significant obstacles in solving the jobs-skills gap is the lack of effective communication between people in the business world and the education community.
 A common business complaint is that the educational preparation of entry-level workers has not equipped them with the skills needed in the workplace.
 Business-education partnerships are an important means for aligning business and education expectations.
 There are many options for businesses and other organizations to coordinate with educators in preparing students for 21st-century careers and updating employee skills including:

 - Career exploration programs starting in elementary schools

 - High school career academies

 - Work-study programs jointly developed by businesses and community or technical colleges

 - Internship and apprenticeship programs

-Imperial’s consultants help communities explore the many types of programs available and implement those best suited to the community’s current situation and aspirations.
+Imperial’s consultants help communities explore these and other options and implement those best suited to the community’s current talent needs and aspirations.